evert/evert.github.com/_posts/2014/2014-10-15-google-carddav-issues.md

 Slowness
 --------

-Nearly any write operation you do on the CardDAV server will take 10-20 seconds to complete.
+Nearly any write operation you do on Google's CardDAV server will take 10-20 seconds to complete.
 This may not seem like a big deal, but many of our users have address books with well over 2000 contacts.

-Given that our HTTP requests time out after 1 minute, and we retry HTTP requests 2 times before failing, and 15% of requests fail by timing out, this means that for an address book with 2000 contacts, this would take over 22 hours to complete.
+Given that our HTTP requests time out after 1 minute, we retry HTTP requests 2 times before failing, and 15% of requests fail by timing out, this means that for an address book with 2000 contacts, this would take over 22 hours to complete.